Updated: December 29, 2025

 • Optional Perioceutic applications (as discussed with you) to help protect your pet’s teeth post-cleaning.

 A Routine COHAT typically takes between 20-45 minutes.
-If a pet requires extractions, they will undergo an Extended COHAT, which includes the aforementioned elements and lasts no longer than two hours under anesthesia to ensure their safety.
+If a pet requires extractions or our doctor discovers more serious signs of disease upon x-ray, they'll recommend an Extended COHAT, which includes a longer treatment time to allow multiple extractions to take place, but lasts no longer than 2 hours to ensure a pet's safety under anesthesia.

-In the cases where multiple extractions or advanced treatment are needed beyond the scope of a Routine or Extended COHAT, our veterinarians may recommend a Staged Oral Surgery approach, meaning additional procedures over time for the best outcome for your pet.
+In cases where multiple intensive extractions or advanced treatment are needed beyond the scope of a Routine or Extended COHAT, our veterinarians may recommend a Staged Oral Surgery approach, meaning additional procedures over time to achieve the best outcome for your pet.

 What to Expect After a COHAT?